 Sometimes a woman’s ovaries release two eggs, and two separate sperm fertilise each egg.
 This forms twins.
 These twins are called fraternal twins, dizygotic twins (meaning two zygotes) or non-identical twins.

 During pregnancy, the developing babies get oxygen and food from their mother through the placenta and umbilical cord.
 Fraternal twins have separate placentas and umbilical cords.
 The technical name for this is dichorionic.

 Fraternal twins can be the same or opposite sex and their genes are as different as any other brother and sister.
 Often, same-sex fraternal twins look different – for example, they might have different hair or eye colour.
 Occasionally they look quite similar.

-Fraternal twins happen in around 1 in 40 pregnancies in Australia.
+Fraternal twins happen in about 70% of twin births in Australia.